-- 7.2 The sales information covering the 10 period from 2005-2014 covers a period of both high and low economic activity.
+- 7.2 The sales information covering the 10 year period from 2007-2016 covers a period of both high and low economic activity.
 Stockton Quarry was inactive during the whole of this 10 year period and North Gare inactive since 2012.
-Sales of sand and gravel average at 7 thousand tonnes per year over a 10 year period and nothing per year over a 3 year period.
-Sales of crushed rock average at 49.3 thousand tonnes per year over this 10 year period, and 33.6 thousand tonnes over a 3 year period. - 7.3 The graph below illustrates the annual recommended apportionment for land-won sand and gravel against estimated sales for aggregate use in the Tees Valley over a 10 year period.
+Sales of sand and gravel average at 5 thousand tonnes per year over a 10 year period and nothing per year over a 3 year period.
+Sales of crushed rock average at 41 thousand tonnes per year over this 10 year period, and 39 thousand tonnes over the 3 year period, which illustrates the issues in using the ten year sales average to calculate demand when there are only a limited number of sites. - 7.3 The graph below illustrates the annual recommended apportionment for land-won sand and gravel against estimated sales for aggregate use in the Tees Valley over a 10 year period.